 2. Americans are what makes America great.

 A simple concept, but one politicians have let fall by the wayside as they manipulate our illegal immigration fiasco.
 Americans have always been at the center of American ideals.
 After all, what is America without us?
-Ask Democrats in Congress, who are convinced that the U.S. will fail without foreign minds to jump start stalled progress and stave off economic decline.
+Ask Democrats in Congress, who are convinced that the U.S. will fail without foreign minds to stave off economic decline.
 Do we need to hear pronouncements like this from Steny Hoyer, incensed about last year’s failure of the STEM Visa Bill?

 Mr. Speaker, in order to compete in today’s global economy, we need to attract the best and brightest math and science students from around the world.¹